 This term 1 module can be paired with England and the Islamic World, 1550-1660 to make a coherent 30 CATS two-term option which deals with early modern literature in context.
 The choice of plays on the module this year, subtitled 'Home and Away', is designed to interrogate early modern views of Englishness and Britishness and the foreign 'other' (including stage Jews, Spaniards, Hollanders and Scythians, to name but a few).
 The term 2 special option on England and the Islamic World then provides a detailed case study for some of the contexts first encountered on Early Modern Drama.

 Follow the links below for extract videos of modern productions, to get a sense of the plays and their era.

 Week 1, Medieval England: Robert Green, Friar Bacon and Friar Bungay (c.1589)

 Week 2, Central Asia: Christopher Marlowe, Tamburlaine the Great Part 1 Link opens in a new window(pr.
 1590)

 Week 3, The Mediterranean: Christopher Marlowe, The Jew of Malta (1592)

 Week 4, England: Anon., Arden of Feversham (1592)

 Week 5, London: Thomas Dekker, The Shoemaker's Holiday (1599)

 Week 6, Reading Week

 The coursebook will be English Renaissance Drama: A Norton Anthology, eds Bevington, Engle, Maus and Rasmussen (New York and London, 2002).
-All the set plays are in this volume.
+All the plays are in this edition.